Why Does Computer Keep Crashing? 10 Instant Ways to Fix Computer Keeps Crashing

 Why Does My Computer Keep Crashing

 Although there are many reasons for the computer crash, the causes will never be separate from hardware and software.
-The common reasons for computer keeps crashing are but not limited to:
+The common reasons for computers keep crashing are but are not limited to:

 - The display, power supply, or CPU is overheating.

 - The internal hardware of the computer is loose.

 - The hard disk has bad sectors.

 - The system partition is out of space.

 - The drivers are corrupted or out of date.